Parity Sheaves: The Decomposition Theorem and intersection forms

+In this subsection we do not make any parity assumptions on our stratification.
 We write $d_X$ for the dimension of $X$ and, as usual, write $d_{\lambda}$ and $i_{\lambda}$ for the dimension and inclusion of $X_{\lambda}$ respectively.
-We fix a smooth variety $\widetilde{X}$ and a stratified proper surjective semi-small morphism
+We fix a smooth variety $\widetilde{X}$ and a stratified, proper, surjective, semi-small morphism

 We want to understand when the perverse sheaf $f_* \uk_{\widetilde{X}}[d_{\widetilde{X}}]$ decomposes as a direct sum of intersection cohomology sheaves.
 This may be thought of as a global version of the previous section.